FaolanH/pands-project/README.md

 ![image](https://github.com/user-attachments/assets/df0b916a-1b4c-4c10-ad7d-6f9fbd4714eb)

 ## Python Script
 ### The following is a breakdown of my python script:
-#### A section
+#### A section for importing all the packages I need to run the code
+##### - Numpy
+##### - Pandas
+##### - Matplotlib
+##### - Seaborn
+##### - sklearn.datasets
+##### - Matplotlib.patches
+##### - Matplotlib.colors
+##### For more details on these packages, you can view documentation in the references section below.
+#### Importing in the two versions of the iris dataset
+##### The pandas DataFrame is used for the vast majority of the work in this notebook, the only instance where the load.iris() package is used (from sklearn.dataset) is for the heatmap
+#### Creating a summary txt file
+##### Initially, all the analysis is set by calling on the data location and using numpy fuctions.
+This is done for the dataset as a whole for each feature and then for each feature by species.

 ## Iris Dataset
+The Fisher's Iris dataset contains 150 rows and 4 columns of data, looking at 150 samples taken from three species of iris: setosa, versicolor and virginica.
+These samples are measured by four features: sepal width, sepal length, petal width and petal length.
+There is some interesting context on the background for this dataset and possible uses (Source: L) Iris Dataset Info)
+To see the actual data in the iris dataset, please see the Iris_data_folder for more details (Source: M) Iris Dataset Literal

 ### Below is a diagram of the components of the Iris flower.
-When the data refers to "sepal", "petal", it can be hard to visualise what it is that is being discussed.
+When the data refers to "sepal", "petal", it can be hard to visualise what it is that I am discussing.
 The imagery shows the differences between the three species used in this dataset.

 #### Source: A)
 ![image](https://github.com/user-attachments/assets/137215fd-8540-4511-9c81-c5832036b93a)